connet-dev/connet/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/connet-dev/connet)](https://goreportcard.com/report/github.com/connet-dev/connet)
 [![Apache2.0 licensed](https://img.shields.io/badge/license-Apache2.0-green.svg)](https://github.com/connet-dev/connet/blob/main/LICENSE)

-`connet` is a reverse proxy for NAT traversal.
+`connet` is a peer-to-peer reverse proxy for NAT traversal.
 It is inspired by ngrok, frp, rathole and others.

 `connet` helps expose a service running on a device to another device on the internet.
-Unlike the others, `connet` needs to run on both the device that exposes the service (called `destination` in connet's terms) and the device that wants to access the service (called `source`).
+Unlike the others, `connet` runs on both the device that exposes the service (called `destination` in connet's terms) and the device that wants to access the service (called `source`).
 This means that the communication is never public and visible to the rest of the internet, and in many cases the devices can communicate directly.